victorrgez/terraform/README.md

 - It can take some time for Artifact Registry API to be initialised before the image can be pushed.
 Therefore, the initialization script of `google_compute_instance.terraform-vm` may fail.

 - There is currently not a straightforward way of running VMs optimised for containers with Terraform as it can be done on UI, gcloud, etc (https://cloud.google.com/compute/docs/containers/deploying-containers).
 Therefore, we have created our own initialization script.

+- Cannot create a temporary Domain in order to associate it with the Load Balancer